WILLIAM TELLS: BLOG SERIES

 What draws me to Microsoft licensing is, it is like whole layers of consistency, structure and uniformity that sits behind all the great products and services that offers the features and functionality organisations need to operate securely, effectively and efficiently.

 Without the benefits made available through Microsoft products and services, there would be no licensing to underpin all the good stuff that organisations care about.

 I know product and service licensing isn’t unique to Microsoft, or any software vendor, it’s a means of placing a fair value on a product or service which in turn generates the incomes and revenues to help pay for the product development, distribution, support and future investments needed to keep the lifecycle in a progressive and constant rotation.

-10 years ago I would never have believed Microsoft could change revise their business model from a primary reliance on a 4 years cycle of capital expenditure by customers to include the mass-market availability of a month by month, non-committal, consumption based income model in the form of ‘as a Service’ services, using the examples of Microsoft Azure and Microsoft 365.
+10 years ago I would never have believed Microsoft could change revise their business model, from a primary reliance on a 4-year cycle of capital expenditure by customers, to include the mass-market availability of a month by month, non-committal, consumption based income model in the form of ‘as a Service’ services, using the examples of Microsoft Azure and Microsoft 365.